ashishume/PairlyCode/README.md

 This will start:

-- Backend server on `http://localhost:3000` (NestJS with hot reload)
+- Backend API server on `http://localhost:3000` (NestJS with hot reload)
 - Frontend development server on `http://localhost:5173` (Vite with hot reload)
+- Yjs WebSocket server on `ws://localhost:1234` (real-time collaboration)

 ### Individual Development Servers